China’s Pain Is Your Gain — Profit From Trump’s Tariff Increase

 We believe the old world is slowly and surely going away.
 A lot of it is going to zero.
 In the meantime, there is a world of incredible companies that are going to be the next Googles, Amazons, Facebooks, Teslas.
 They are coming public, setting up to come public and some of them have come public already.

-If you want to stay abreast of the best companies, the ones Hudson and I are looking at, IPO Speculator is our publication where we look at that and cover it week in and week out.
+If you want to stay abreast of the best companies, the ones I am looking at, IPO Speculator is our publication where we look at that and cover it week in and week out.
 You get our specialized focus on it.
 I believe we’re going to have some tremendous winners in there.
 If you are interested in these kinds of companies, please click right.

 I want to circle back to a couple things Amber said.
 Housing is a huge thing for our economy because it drives household formation.
 Amber’s article is incredible, please go check it out.
 The whole thing around trade tariffs is going to pass and we are going to see new highs.
 Our Disruptification Index is telling us so.